Skip to main content

 • FACT_REVENUE

-We are ready now to do some Joins.
+Now we are ready to define Joins.

 Joins

-Let's just demonstrate dialog driven approach first.
+Let’s demonstrate the dialog-driven approach first.

 Joins section - empty